-• land or defence agreements (see question 8);

-- concluded by public entities carrying out non-economic activities (see question 7); - 'genuine agency' arrangements (in most cases see question 11); or, - concluded among related companies (see question 10).
+- land or defence agreements (see question 8); - concluded by public entities carrying out non-economic activities (see question 7): - genuine agency arrangements (in most cases see question 11); or - concluded among related companies (see question 10).

-If none of the above criteria is met, then an agreement containing a vertical restraint may fall to be reviewed under the chapter I prohibition.
+If none of the above exceptions applies, then an agreement containing a vertical restraint may be reviewed under the chapter I prohibition.
 The analytical framework in the UK is as follows.

 First, does the vertical agreement contain a hard-core restraint?
 Where an agreement contains a hard-core restraint, it: